-44 Chief Newman Letter, supra note 13, at 2.
+&quot;Chief Newman Letter, supra note 13, at 2.
 Judge Newman went on: "After looking at five years' worth of summary orders, your reporters identified as worthy of publication only two summary orders, both of which were considered by the Supreme Court.
 Yet in both instances, the summary order relied on a previously published opinion.
-Publishing summary orders in these instances would have been pointless."

-• Since the overwhelming number of summary orders deal only with routine, run-of-the-mill cases, it is unlikely that institutional litigants have any tremendous advantage by virtue of their being in receipt of large numbers of such orders.

-• With respect to the lack of specificity of the Second Circuit's summary order Rule 0.23, Judge Pratt acknowledged that perhaps "publishing a longer and more detailed explanation of [what the] jurisprudential purpose" language of Rule 0.23 means would be worthwhile "as part of a circuit plan for implementing Rule 0.23, or as an amendment to the rule itself," since it would enable the bar to "better understand why certain cases either did or did not go by summary order, and some judges' conceptions of how 'jurisprudential purpose' should be interpreted might also be affected."45 But at least as of 1985, most circuit judges thought that Rule 0.23's "jurisprudential purpose" standard was much the same as the longer rule promulgated by other circuits.46

-• The court's fundamental objection to either publishing or allowing citation of summary orders in unrelated cases is that both of these changes are perceived as requiring a significant adjustment in the way that summary orders are written.

--If summary orders could be citable as precedent, "there would be an unacceptable risk of panels creating precedents through [the] use of simplified generalizations of black-letter law or . . . imprecise language, which could come back to haunt the court at a later date947

--If summary orders were published, the court would need to polish more carefully the order and include more detail about the factual background of a case, which would entail "an immense and unacceptable time cost. . . .
-One of the major purposes of using summary orders is to speed up the appellate process; taking more time to write them would largely defeat that purpose."48

-• Chief Judge Newman has suggested that publication of all summary orders would "inundate the bar with more material than they can possibly read.
-It is doubtful that they can digest the high volume of published opinions" that exists now.49 Along the same lines, Judge Pratt wrote:
+Publishing summary orders in these instances would have been pointless." - Since the overwhelming number of summary orders deal only with routine, run-of-the-mill cases, it is unlikely that institutional litigants have any tremendous advantage by virtue of their being in receipt of large numbers of such orders. - With respect to the lack of specificity of the Second Circuit's summary order Rule 0.23, Judge Pratt acknowledged that perhaps "publishing a longer and more detailed explanation of [what the] jurisprudential purpose" language of Rule 0.23 means would be worthwhile "as part of a circuit plan for implementing Rule 0.23, or as an amendment to the rule itself," since it would enable the bar to "better understand why certain cases either did or did not go by summary order, and some judges' conceptions of how "jurisprudential purpose' should be interpreted might also be affected."
+But at least as of 1985, most circuit judges thought that Rule 0.23's "jurisprudential purpose" standard was much the same as the longer rule promulgated by other circuits.
+46 - The court's fundamental objection to either publishing or allowing citation of summary orders in unrelated cases is that both of these changes are perceived as requiring a significant adjustment in the way that summary orders are written. - -If summary orders could be citable as precedent, "there would be an unacceptable risk of panels creating precedents through [the] use of simplified generalizations of black-letter law or . . . imprecise language, which could come back to haunt the court at a later date . . . ." - -If summary orders were published, the court would need to polish more carefully the order and include more detail about the factual background of a case, which would entail "an immense and unacceptable time cost. . . .
+One of the major purposes of using summary orders is to speed up the appellate process; taking more time to write them would largely defeat that purpose." - Chief Judge Newman has suggested that publication of all summary orders would "inundate the bar with more Pratt, supra note 2, at 497-98.

-45 Pratt, supra note 2, at 497-98.
+Pratt, supra note 2, at 497-98.